QwenLM/Qwen2.5/README.md

 For additional guides, please refer to [our documentation](https://qwen.readthedocs.io/en/latest/run_locally/llama.cpp.html).

-> [!TIP]
+> [!Note]
 > llama.cpp adopts "rotating context management" and infinite generation is made possible by evicting earlier tokens.
 > It could configured by parameters and the commands above effectively disable it.
 > For more details, please refer to [our documentation](https://qwen.readthedocs.io/en/latest/run_locally/llama.cpp.html#llama-cli).

 ### Ollama

-After [installing Ollama](https://ollama.com/), you can initiate the Ollama service with the following command (Ollama v0.6.6 or higher is required):
+After [installing Ollama](https://ollama.com/), you can initiate the Ollama service with the following command (Ollama v0.9.0 or higher is recommended):
 ```shell
 ollama serve
 # You need to keep this service running whenever you are using ollama